Experimental design for Partially Observed Markov Decision Processes: Framework and Assumptions

 \subsection{FOFI Dynamic Program}

-An alternative method to choose controls was proposed by Lin et al. \cite{FOFI}.
-They considered constructing an optimal control policy for the Fisher Information that would apply if $(X_t)$ were observed directly;
+An alternative method to choose controls was proposed by \cite{FOFI}.
+They considered constructing an optimal control policy for the Fisher Information that would apply if $(x_t)$ were observed directly;

 This is labeled the Full Observation Fisher Information (FOFI).
 As noted before, when considering continuous time stochastic systems, the state space is continuous, but we use this Fisher Information as an approximation to the continuous state Fisher Information.
-An advantage of using FOFI over POFI is that when running the dynamic program the Markov property of the Markov Decision Process $(X_t,u_t)$ allows us to only consider a maximization over the state space $x_t \in \mathcal{X}$ but not past values $x_{0:t-1}$.
+An advantage of using FOFI over POFI is that when running the dynamic program the Markov property of the Markov Decision Process $(x_t,u_t)$ allows us to only consider a maximization over the state space $x_t \in \mathcal{X}$ but not past values $x_{0:(t-1)}$.
 The dynamic program for FOFI is given in Appendix \ref{sec:dyn FOFI}.

 However, maximizing FOFI can lead to suboptimal controls since it is not the correct Fisher Information for the data.
-Additionally, when the actual experiment is run we do not observe $X_t$.
-Instead we have to use the observed values to get a probability distribution (a filter) on the state $x_t$, $p(x_t|y_{0:t},u_{0:t-1},x_0,\theta)$ and use the control associated with the state that has the highest probability.
+Additionally, when the actual experiment is run we do not observe $x_t$.
+Instead we have to use the observed values to get a probability distribution (a filter) on the state $x_t$, $p(x_t|y_{0:t},u_{0:(t-1)},\theta)$ and use the control associated with the state that has the highest probability.

 The computation cost of running a dynamic program with FOFI is $O(TK^2l)$, generally lower than that of POFI; $O(TL^{m+1}l^{m+1})$.
-The cost of estimating the state $X_t$ at runtime is $O(K^2)$ at each time point $t$.
+The cost of estimating the state $x_t$ at runtime is $O(K^2)$ at each time point $t$.
 For details see Appendix \ref{app:B1}.
 The exponential increase in cost as $m$ increases forces us to choose a small value of $m$ in our experiments below, which may make the POFI approximation to the Fisher Information suspect, but we found that even at these values, our controls yielded improved parameter estimates.